ydb-platform/ydb/ydb/docs/en/core/deploy/production_checklist.md

 TBD. mirror-3dc vs block-4-2: Whether we want the following in the doc:

-- Much more network traffic.
+- Much more network traffic
-- Higher storage overhead.
+- Higher storage overhead

 ## Hardware configuration